 My research at CCF focused on using high-throughput sequencing to study a variety of issues, such as maternal obesity in mice, microbial populations in the Cuyahoga river, and Plasmodium Vivax malaria.

 While at the Cleveland Clinic, I became an avid user of the statistical programming language R, using it to process, visualize, model and report our data.
 I also began writing R packages and contributing to open source packages on GitHub.
 I enjoyed working with open source software and being part of the R community, so looked for opportunities that allowed me to continue to do so, which eventually landed me at RStudio.

-Since joining RStudio I have given a number of talks and workshops about R and R packages, which has allowed my to travel to Europe and Australia, as well as throughout the United States.
+At RStudio I have worked on numerious projects including writing and/or maintaining 25+ R packages on CRAN.
+I have also given a number of talks and workshops about R and R packages, which has allowed my to travel to Europe and Australia, as well as throughout the United States.

-In my free time, I love spending time with my family, my two daughters and my dog.
+In my free time, I love spending time with my family, my two daughters and my dog Reese.